How to Introduce Yourself in an Interview: Tips for a Great First Impression

 Once you've understood the possible pitfalls, the next step is to transition smoothly into the rest of the interview.
 Keep reading ahead!

-Knowing how to introduce yourself in an interview is only the beginning.
+Mastering how to introduce yourself in an interview doesn’t stop at the introduction alone.
+Yes, you read that right.
 Post-introduction, your goal is to connect your opening remarks to the interviewer’s questions and keep the dialogue flowing naturally.

 Here are some key ways to build on your self-introduction and keep the interview on track.